 Piper Flair joined the BDA staff in 2002.
 Piper began her performance experience at age 4 on a pair of figure skates in Great Falls, MT, trading in the skates for dance shoes in high school She has over 17 years of dance training and performing experience and has been teaching Jazz, Lyrical and Hip Hop professionally for the last 10 years.
 After graduating from MSU in 1998 where she was a 5-year member of the Montana State Cheer and Dance Team, she took her dancing to the professional level with the NBA Portland Trailblazer Dancers.
 Upon her return to Montana, she continued work with the Universal Dance Association as an instructor and district representative for 7 years.
 She has since continued to teach, coach, and choreograph for Montana Ballet Company, area dance teams, studios, and the MSU Dance Repertory Theatre.
 Her goal is to provide continuing dance opportunities for local dancers which came true in 2007 and 2008, when she choreographed and placed local dancers in the China and Japan tours of the Magic of Jay Owenhouse.
 She is the author of the story line for T’was the Night Before Christmas, Bozeman Dance Academy’s signature winter show, converging the ideas of her fellow staff into the script, editing the music, and assisting in prop and costume design and construction.
 Piper continues her dance education by attending workshops from New York to L.A., and she still enjoys promotional performances with the Blazers.
 Piper and her husband Ryan are the proud parents of Bodin and Kael.

-Lanna Parker has been dancing in the Bozeman area for 18 years.
-Her specialties are Ballet, Jazz, Lyrical and Hip Hop.
-She began her dance instruction at Dance Elite with Chrissy Ludin who now choreographs for Disneyland Resorts.
+Lanna Parker has been dancing in the Bozeman since she was 6 years old.
+Her specialties include Ballet, Jazz, Lyrical and Hip Hop.
+She began her dance instruction at Dance Elite of Bozeman with Chrissy Ludin who now choreographs for Disneyland Resorts.
 She then studied with Jeff and Cathy Giese at Big Sky Dance Academy.
-The Geises are currently the directors of Eagle Mountain Performing Arts Center of Idaho) at Big Sky Dance Academy.
-Lanna joined the Montana Ballet School, under Director Ann Bates, in 1998 where she studied and eventually became a part of the Montana Ballet Company in 2001.
-Lanna danced with the company until 2007.
-She has danced in 12 Nutcrackers, performing lead roles such as Clara, The Dew Drop fairy, and The Sugar Plum Fairy.
-Lanna's other dance accomplishments include studying at Ballet West Academy in Salt Lake City, Utah for three years and performing with The Magic of Jay Owenhouse in Nagasaki, Japan and in Bozeman.
-Lanna now attends Montana State University, where she is a senior and one semester away from receiving her degree in History and Education.
-She has been teaching kids hip hop, lyrical and ballet at Bozeman Dance Academy for 15 years and is a founding member of BDA’s “Twas the Night Before Christmas” production, where she was the first to perform one of its lead roles, “Aurora Borealis”.
+The Geises are currently the directors of Eagle Mountain Performing Arts Center of Idaho.
+Lanna joined the Montana Ballet School under Director Ann Bates (1954-2011) in 1998 where she studied and then became a part of the Montana Ballet Company in 2001.
+Lanna danced with the Company until 2007.
+She has danced in 12 Nutcrackers, performing the lead roles of Clara, The Dew Drop Fairy, and The Sugar Plum Fairy.
+Lanna's other dance accomplishments include studying at Ballet West Academy in Salt Lake City, Utah and performing with The Magic of Jay Owenhouse in Nagasaki, Japan and in Bozeman.
+Lanna attended Montana State University, where she majored in History with a Teaching Option and minored in Museum Studies and Japanese History.
+Lanna has been teaching at Bozeman Dance Academy for 15 years and is a founding member of BDA’s “Twas the Night Before Christmas” production, where she was the first to perform one of its lead roles, “Aurora Borealis”.
 Lanna would like to thank her teachers Ann Bates, Dana Sorg, Christine Austin, Piper Flair and Cassie Farmer for inspiring her to be a lifelong dancer and teacher.
 Lanna would also like to thank her parents for their love and support and for always being there to help build props, volunteer at shows, and even perform with her!
 Her father Dave, was a consistent “Uncle” for many Nutcrackers and her mom Margot can often be found helping to paint props.
 Lanna’s parents are major contributors to the many props that appear in BDA’s annual performance of “Twas the Night Before Christmas”.
 Lanna also teaches social dance including jitterbug, country two-step and the waltz on request.

 Erin Swietnicki started her Ballet training in 1989 with Dulce Anaya, student of Alberto and Alicia Alonso, in Jacksonville Florida.
 In 1995 she was cast in Snow, Waltz of the Flowers, and Marzipan for the First Coast Nutcracker; produced by the Jacksonville Symphony Orchestra and choreographed by Christopher Fleming of Southern Ballet Theatre.
 She attended summer intensive workshops with The Central Pennsylvania Youth Ballet for three summers before returning as an RA with advanced placement at the age of 18.
 She finished high school with the Nutmeg Conservatory for The Arts in their 2 year Pre-Professional Residency Program in Torrington, Connecticut; where she performed in choreography by Moses Pendleton of MOMIX.
 At Nutmeg she is known for her roles as Snow Queen and Arabian in the Nutcracker, Mercedes and Kitri Variation from Act 1 in Don Quixote, and Variation #4 of Paquita.
 At the age of 19 she moved to New York City and did work-study programs with STEPS on Broadway and Peridance as well as class at ABT.
 She took classes regularly from Diana Cartier, David Howard, Cynthia Harvey, John Selya, Igal Perry, Max Stone, and Deborah Roshe.
 She has danced with regional New York Companies including Ballet Long Island, Eglevsky Ballet, Albano Ballet, and Blue Muse Dance Project.
 In 2005, she obtained a degree in Jewelry Design from the Fashion Institute of Technology in New York City.
 She is currently pursuing a Fine Arts Degree in Metal smithing and a Small Business Minor at Montana State University.